Backup and restore in Azure Database for PostgreSQL - Flexible Server

 Are my backups encrypted?

 Yes.
-All Azure Database for PostgreSQL data, backups, and temporary files that are created during query execution are encrypted through AES 256-bit encryption.
+All Azure Database for PostgreSQL flexible server data, backups, and temporary files that are created during query execution are encrypted through AES 256-bit encryption.
 Storage encryption is always on and can't be disabled.

 Can I restore a single database or a few databases in a server?